-Whenever we hear the word story, the first few things that hit our minds are our favorite Netflix series, some animated movies, or our favorite childhood book.
+Whenever we hear the word story, the first few things that hit our minds are either novels, Netflix series, some animated movies, or our favorite childhood book.

 Ever wondered why?

-Because their stories have left an everlasting impression on our mind and heart.
-They have made us feel that we are a part of the story and have our own specific role and intrigued us to visualize every single character in our head.
+It is because the medium through which we see and rejoice the stories, it has left an everlasting impression on our mind and heart.
+These mediums have made us feel that we are a part of the story and have our own specific role, which has intrigued us to visualize every single character in our head.

 This is what users are expecting from mobile applications these days.
 With a plethora of options available with them, they are looking forward to interacting with applications that not only serve them with the finest of services, but also give them a story to live.
 And one effective proven way to make this possible is looking ahead to visual storytelling for mobile app UI/UX design.

-But, the questions that arise here are – Is investing in Visual Storytelling really worthy?
+But, the questions that arise here are – Is investing in Visual Storytelling really worth it?
+What is the importance of storytelling in UI design?
 What is the right approach to introduce this technique into your UI/UX design?
 And what does the future hold?

 Let’s find answers to all these questions in this article – starting with digging out what is Digital or Visual Storytelling and what are its benefits.